Nepal Wedding Traditions Complete Guide for Modern Couples

 Are arranged marriages still common in Nepal?

-Yes, approximately 74% of Nepali marriages are still arranged by families, though modern arrangements involve significant input from the couple.
-Urban areas see more love marriages (42%) compared to rural regions (18%).
+Yes, arranged marriages remain common in Nepal, though modern arrangements involve significant input from the couple.
+Urban areas see more love marriages compared to rural regions.
 Most contemporary arranged marriages allow couples to meet and consent before proceeding.

 What role do astrologers play in Nepali weddings?

 Astrologers (Jyotish) determine auspicious wedding dates and times by comparing the couple’s birth charts, charging NPR 5,000-20,0005,000 to 20,000 Nepalese rupees.
-About 89% of Hindu Nepali weddings consult astrologers for muhurat (auspicious timing), even among educated urban families who view it as cultural tradition.
+The majority of Hindu Nepali weddings consult astrologers for muhurat (auspicious timing), even among educated urban families who view it as cultural tradition.

 Can foreign visitors attend Nepali weddings as tourists?